miguel-chang/EnergyPLAN-tools/README.md

 # EnergyPLAN tools

 This repository contains supplementary tools used with the EnergyPLAN modelling software (www.energyplan.eu).
-This consist of Julia scripts that automate common tasks and operations handling EnergyPLAN's inputs and outputs textfile.
-This code is partially adapted from  previous Python scripts first presented by Garegani et al. and Prina et al. in the reference listed below.
+This consist of Julia scripts that automate common tasks and operations handling EnergyPLAN's input and output textfiles.
+This code is partially adapted from  previous Python scripts first presented by Garegani et al. and Prina et al. in the references listed below.

 * G. Garegnani, M.G.
 Prina, R. Vaccaro, M. Cozzini, U. Filippi Oberegger, D. Moser.
 EPLANopt: EnergyPLAN optimization library (2016) https://gitlab.inf.unibz.it/URS/EPLANopt